ChangLabUcsf/Hullett_2025_Source_Code/README.md

     'Fig5_c_right_data.mat'

+Launch:
+    In Matlab, go to */Hullett_2025_Source_Code
-Launch: Type 'run' in the matlab command line.
+    Type 'run' in the matlab command line to plot figures.

 *This code has been tested on Matlab 2019a.